stijnvc/holo-alfa/README.md

 * [Another great resource to learn about Jekyll](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/)
 * [Github's guide to using Jekyll with Pages](https://help.github.com/articles/using-jekyll-with-pages/)

-If you run one of the latest versions of Jekyll, this theme will work with no* problems.

 ### Installing ##

 As simple as forking the repository, and then clone it so you can edit the files locally.